Most people are familiar with the file layout on Windows and are happy navigating the Windows file System.

 Android uses the Linux file system structure which has a single root.

-Physical disks and partitions appear under the root as a directory (folder) , and do not have a drive letter as in Windows.
+Physical disks and partitions appear under the root as a directories , and do not have a drive letter as in Windows.

-Android doesn’t appear to come with a default file manager, and so you will need to install a file manager App like ES file manager, to locate and manage files and directories.
+Android doesn’t normally come with a default file manager, and so you will need to install a file manager App like Astro file manager, to locate and manage files and folders.